srijan-paul/srijan-paul.github.io/src/content/blog/fourier-series.md

 I'll defer the proof and origin of this equation to the second half, and thread some interactive animations through the body of this write-up.

+Before we get to tracing sketches however, let's brush up some basic math.

 ## Adding functions

 Surely, you're familiar with the addition of numbers, vectors and matrices.